AdityaKompella6/AdityaKompella6.github.io/_posts/2024-03-13-CUDABlogPost.md

 Overall tackling this problem was a great way for me to learn more about how to create CUDA extensions for PyTorch and helped me get exposure to how to speed up code for a certain task.

-I have uploaded all the code to Github if you would like to run the benchmarks yourself on your own computer: INSERT LINK
+I have uploaded all the code to Github if you would like to run the benchmarks yourself on your own computer: https://github.com/AdityaKompella6/CudaSampling/

 Many more optimizations could be done to this code. \
 The next steps, if you wanted to squeeze out more performance from this code, would be to use a profiler like NCU to determine the bottlenecks in the code and use optimizations like using shared memory and techniques like thread-coarsening or more advanced techniques.